Gore, Catherine

 GRAVE LOCATION London: Kensal Green Cemetery, Harrow Road, Kensal Green (058/3 (15402))

-Her books were very popular during her lifetime and novel "Quid pro Quo" (1844) was the subject of a parody by William Makepeace Thackeray in his "Novels by Eminent Hands".
+Her books were immensely popular during her lifetime and novel "Quid pro Quo" (1844) was the subject of a parody by William Makepeace Thackeray in his "Novels by Eminent Hands".
 She mostly lived in continental Europe and continued writing until her death in 1861.

 Related persons